jackdhwu/Respir_monitoring/README.md

 # Respir_monitoring
-The source code and dataset of "Simultaneously monitor the respiratory behavior of multiple cows based on computer vision and deep learning"
+The source code and dataset of "Simultaneously monitor the respiratory behavior of multiple cows based on computer vision and deep learning".

 ****

 ## Motivation